• Skip to primary navigation

 1. Allow the pancakes to cool down to room temperature before adding 3 to 4 to a freezer-safe zip bag.

-2. Remove any excess air from the bag, seal, and freeze for up to 3 months.
+2. Remove any excess air from the bag, seal it, and freeze it for up to 3 months.

 3. Remove the desired amount of pancakes from the bag and reheat in the toaster oven or microwave.
 Drizzle with syrup and serve.